Disclaimer: I do not own Hemlock Grove or any of the characters. I only own my OC.

 "Do you already have plans?"
 Letha asked, curious.
 When Imogen kept quiet she softly added, "What are you doing to do then?
 Watch horror movies all night."

 That got Imogen to lift up her gaze.
 "Well...yeah.
 I do that basically every year now."
 Which was true.
 Usually Imogen stayed in for Halloween.
 She hadn't gone trick-or-treating since she was thirteen and still lived in San Francisco.
 And ironically enough the last time Imogen dressed up she had gone as a witch.
 The tradition for her now was to watch the horror movie marathon that ran on the AMC channel.
-Imogen would watch whatever movie was playing, or even The Walking Dead marathon.
+Imogen would watch whatever movie was playing or even The Walking Dead marathon.
 Which she had to admit she liked very much.
-A night in on Halloween watching scary movies actually sounded nice to her.
+A night in on Halloween watching scary movies sounded heavenly to her.
 Except given the recent tragic events that have happened, Imogen wasn't really in the mood to watch horror movies.
-Not anytime soon anyways.
+Not anytime soon, anyways.
 So maybe doing something else would be better.
 Imogen just wasn't sure going to the dance would be a good replacement.

 "Come on..."
-Letha spoke again brightly.
+Letha spoke again, brightly.
 "Don't you want to get all dolled up and dance?
 Maybe dance with someone special."
 She said gently bumping her elbow with Imogen's.
-When the raven haired girl didn't react to that, Letha just sighed.
+When the raven haired girl didn't react to that, Letha sighed.
 "I'm sure there's somebody in this school you find good looking enough to dance with."